pmem/ndctl/cxl/cxl-disable-port.md

 For test and debug scenarios, disable a CXL port and any memory devices dependent on this port being active for CXL.mem operation.

+Given any enable or disable command, if the operation is a no-op due to the current state of a target (i.e. already enabled or disabled), it is still considered successful when executed even if no actual operation is performed.
+The target can be a bus, decoder, memdev, or region.
+The operation will still succeed, and report the number of bus/decoder/memdev/region operated on, even if the operation is a no-op.

 # OPTIONS

 `-e; --endpoint`